-- Each student must complete an Interest Form identifying their preferred sponsor site/s by December 2020.
+- Each student must first complete an Interest Form identifying their preferred sponsor site/s by December 2020.
 If you missed the deadline, please email Amy Schnappinger before you contact site sponsors or begin the application process.

 - The AAP will connect students with the designated person at their approved sponsor site.
 Students will then devise a 3-page proposal (excluding references) after communicating with an approved mentor.

 - Students may submit only one application and research proposal for the 2021 program.